 KETOPROFEN S

-Ketoprofen S‑enantiomer is considered the more pharmacologically active form in COX inhibition and analgesia.
+Ketoprofen Senantiomer is considered the more pharmacologically active form in COX inhibition and analgesia.
 It is investigated for optimized efficacy and safety profiles.
 Side effects remain similar to conventional ketoprofen, including GI irritation, bleeding risk, photosensitivity, and possible renal or cardiovascular effects in susceptible patients.
+Only GMP materials will be supplied, logistics all according to GDP.

 SKU: 0a328dc3d3f5 Category: Tag: